blockoptions/blockoptions/whitepaper/whitepaper.md

 Blockoptions.io is the first decentralized binary options platform based on ethereum blockchain with OPTS (a standard etheriun ERC20 token) used as an in-trade currency and profit dividend token.
-It completely and permanently eradicate the inauspicious decease called 'TRUST' which is undoubtedly killing the binary options industry from inside out.
+Blockoptions.io completely and permanently eradicate the inauspicious decease called 'TRUST' which is undoubtedly killing the binary options industry from inside out.

 OPT - BlockOptions.io internal token - is used as dividend (100% of the profit generating by BlockOptions.io platform goes to token holders as dividend) and as second in-game currency.